 I slept in a bit the next day, but once up I was out of the hotel and off to my first sites.
 The first in my mind had to be Vatican City.
 I was just going to walk around on my own, but on my way down I decided to join a tour.
 Best 3-hours and 50€ I ever spent.
 My tour guide was a little eccentric, but very knowledgeable on the history of the Vatican, the Catholic Church, and the country of Italy.
 We spent quite a bit of time in St. Peter’s Square.
 I will go into more depth with more pictures later on of the beauty and genius design of the Square.

 From the square we stopped into a little shop where I sent my parents a postcard which will bear the Vatican Seal for the stamp.
 We then walked along the outside to the Museum entrance where we got an introduction to the Sistine Chapel as our guide was rather loud and you must be very quiet inside the chapel.
 To get from the museum to the Sistine Chapel you walk along along corridor filled with busts, pottery, statues, and then a room filled with ornately woven tapestries.

-First think our guide took us to was a statue of the Virgin Mary holding the body of Jesus right after the crucifixion.
-Michaelangelo made Mary look as if she was young (even though she would have been much older at the time of the crucifixion) and still holding a baby even though the body was of a full length man, but she still towered over them.
-She had a forlorn, depressed look on her face as she was coming to term with what happened.
+The first thing our guide took us to was a statue of the Virgin Mary holding the body of Jesus right after the crucifixion.
+Michaelangelo made Mary look as if she was young (even though she would have been much older at the time of the crucifixion) and still holding a baby even though the body was of a full-length man, but she still towered over them.
+She had a forlorn, depressed look on her face as she was coming to terms with what happened.